mohammadreza-ashouri/Ethereum-Price-Anomaly-Detection-AI-Spring-Java/README.md

 # Ethereum Price Anomaly Detector

-Hi there fellow coders! 😃 I'm Mo Ashouri (you can contact me at ashourics@gmail.com), and this is a little project I've been workin' on.
+Hi there fellow coders! 😃 I'm Mo (you can contact me at ashourics@gmail.com), and this is a little project I've been workin' on.

 ## What's this thing for?
 It's a simple app built with Spring Boot in Java.
 It fetches the current Ethereum price from Coingecko's API and checks for any anomaly in the price changes.
 Pretty handy, right? 😎